- Mac OS is the original proprietary operating system of Apple Inc., the company founded by Steve Jobs, Steve Wozniak, and Ronald Wayne in 1976.

 The History of Mac OS: A Complete Guide

 Mac OS is the original proprietary operating system of Apple Inc., the company founded by Steve Jobs, Steve Wozniak, and Ronald Wayne in 1976.
-Although there are earlier operating systems associated with Apple Inc. and Apple computers, the first official reference to Mac OS came with the public beta release version known as “Kodiak”.
-Kodiak was released in the Autumn of 2000 after Apple implemented much of the user feedback they had received from previous iterations, but the public beta license expired in the Spring of 2001 as version 10.0, also called “Cheetah” was released.
-Mac OS was initially designed with the intent to replace the classic operating system used in the earlier Macintosh computers first developed in the 1980’s.
+Although there are earlier operating systems associated with Apple Inc. and Apple computers, the first official reference to Mac OS came with the public beta release version known as “Kodiak.”
+Kodiak was released in the Autumn of 2000 after Apple implemented much of the user feedback they had received from previous iterations, but the public beta license expired in the Spring of 2001 as version 10.0, also called “Cheetah,” was released.
+Mac OS was initially designed with the intent to replace the classic operating system used in the earlier Macintosh computers first developed in the 1980s.
 The main software architect behind Mac OS is Andy Hertzfield, who created much of the original kernel and desktop applications.
-The operating system’s icons were created by Susan Kare.
-The famous Finder and System Utilities applications were mainly developed by Steve Capps and Bruce Horn.
+Susan Kare created the operating system’s icons.
+Steve Capps and Bruce Horn mainly developed the famous Finder and System Utilities applications.

 The release of 10.0 / Cheetah marked the beginning of the “10.x” series of Mac OS software releases.
 Cheetah also started the trend of Apple Inc. naming the operating systems after big cats, where the company also iterated through version names like Lion, Snow Leopard, and Tiger.
-This trend went on for just over a decade until version 10.9 released with the name “Mavericks”.
-Just a year later a new trend was born as Mac OS versions were named after geographic locations and features starting with Yosemite, then going into names like Sierra, Mojave, and Big Sur.
+This trend continued for over a decade until version 10.9 was released with the name “Mavericks.”
+Just a year later, a new trend was born as Mac OS versions were named after geographic locations and features, starting with Yosemite, then going into names like Sierra, Mojave, and Big Sur.
 Apple Inc broke another trend with the release of Big Sur in that the version number was now 11, and no longer the trend of 10.x.
 After Big Sur comes the latest version of Mac OS: Monterey.
 Monterey’s release date was in June of 2021 and is set for release in November.
 The main updates enhance functionality features from previous versions.

 6 Facts about Mac OS

-- Mac OS releases are all named after big cats and geographic locations (I.e. Lion, Puma, Big Sur, and Yosemite).
+- Mac OS releases are all named after big cats and geographic locations (Lion, Puma, Big Sur, and Yosemite).

-- With few exceptions, Mac OS has released a new version every year.
+- With few exceptions, Mac OS releases a new version every year.

 - Mac OS is designed specifically for Apple computers, allowing full seamless integration between MacBooks, iPhones, and iCloud accounts.

-- Although the original concept for Mac OS is based off Unix, Mac OS uses its own file system called Apple File System, or APFS
+- Although the original concept for Mac OS is based on Unix, Mac OS uses its own file system called Apple File System, or APFS

 - Even though Apple and Microsoft were formed within a year of each other, the official release of Mac OS is around fifteen years more recent than the first release of Windows OS.